dgraph-io/dgraph-docs/content/learn/developer/react/react-ui/react-ui-graphql-mutations.md

 Again, this works, but it could be more efficient: The UI actually already has all of the data it needs to render the updated UI after the first round trip, because the new post on the server is only going to be the post that was added by the mutation.
-So, to avoid a trip to the server, you can manually update Apollo's view of the result of the `allPosts` query and force the re-render, without round-tripping to the server.
+To avoid a trip to the server, you can manually update Apollo's view of the result of the `allPosts` query and force the re-render, without round-tripping to the server.
 That's done by editing the cached value, as follows: